 Jacob Mehrling Holdcraft was born on February 21st, 1898 in Frederick.
 He grew up on East Church Street (extended), the son of—you guessed it, a one-time tombstone salesman.
 Jacob’s father John H. Holdcraft was a native of Massachusetts who married a local girl named Ella C. Mehrling.
 Ella was the daughter of a butcher and was reputed to have been born in the original Barbara Fritchie house in 1863.
 Jacob grew up with eight siblings, but another, Nelson, had died from pneumonia as an infant two days before Christmas in 1896.

 The Holdcraft children would attend local schools and be brought up in the Lutheran religion.
 The family attended Evangelical Lutheran Church, just a few blocks from home, and were highly active members.
-Jacob’s older brother Paul would attend seminary and became an ordained minister in the United Brethren Church and served with distinction (mostly in Baltimore) up until his death in 1971.
+Jacob’s older brother Paul would attend seminary and became an ordained minister in the United Brethren Church.
+He served with distinction (mostly in Baltimore) up until his death in 1971.
 A sister Ruth (Mackley) married and lived in Thurmont where she played the role of longtime organist for Trinity United Church of Christ.
-Both siblings were linked to “working” funerals.
+Both siblings were linked to helping conduct funerals through their religious callings.

 The couple started a family in “Charm City,” welcoming their first child, Robert Mehrling Holdcraft in September of 1925.
 A daughter (Elaine) and another son (John) would follow before 1930.
-Jacob would work his career in the newspaper business, serving as a compositor— a person who arranges type for printing or keys text into a composing machine.
+Jacob, or "Mehrl" as he was also called, would work his career in the newspaper business, serving as a compositor— a person who arranges type for printing or keys text into a composing machine.
 Later in his career with the Sun, he would serve as a proofreader.

 He didn’t know it the time, but Jacob Holdcraft would embark on a 35-year odyssey of recording the existing tombstones of all of his native Frederick County’s cemeteries, churchyards and family burying grounds.
 What started as an aid to his own family genealogical research, became something that would help countless others with their research, including myself.